adus/portal-documentation/_documents/access_examples.md

     file.write(response.text)
 ```

-#### Curl Example \#4 - Trimet Data
+#### Python Example \#4 - Trimet Data

-The following query on the TriMet ridership dataset returns the TriMet for the selected quarter; zip is selected here as that is how the file is served through the website - when unzipped, the data is available in .csv format _only_.
+The following request for data from the TriMet ridership dataset returns the TriMet for the selected quarter; zip is selected here as that is how the file is served through the website - when unzipped, the data is available in .csv format _only_.

 ```
 import requests